I am passionate about making a difference to Mental Health on the Sunshine Coast.

 This centre provides specialist care to people experiencing eating disorders, through in-patient and best practice treatment programs.
 It will advance the way eating disorders are diagnosed and treated, providing 24/7 intensive care and support as well as training, education and advocacy at the 12-bed facility.
 It will also include rooms for recreation, family therapy and group therapy.

 I worked hard to deliver an initial Federal grant of $1.5 million for the project in 2018.
 Construction on this facility is now complete, and treatment at the facility for those who cannot afford it will be supported for the next four years following an additional $4.5 million in Federal funding announced in the 2019 Federal Budget.
+In the 2022 Federal Budget, a further $1.3 million was provided to Wandi Nerida to continue their vital work.

 EATING DISORDER TREATMENT PILOT PROGRAM